ossf/osv-schema/docs/schema.md

 Two vulnerabilities can be described as aliases if they affect any given software component the same way: either both vulnerabilities affect the software component or neither do.
-And, consequently, a potential patch that addresses one of the vulnerabilities (and no other vulnerabilities) will also address the other vulnerability, and vice versa.
+A subsequent patch addresses both of the vulnerabilities (and no others), and vice versa.

 Aliases should be considered symmetric (if A is an alias of B, then B is an alias of A) and transitive (If A aliases B and B aliases C, then A aliases C).